aresthebellator/TERM-DO/README.md

     ```bash
     python3 main.py
     ```

+## FOR WINDOWS JUST INSTALL THE FILE CALLED TERM-DO AND RUN IT

 Once started, use the main menu to select the desired operation (1, 2, 3, 4, or E).